 Adapt the capacity, staffing, and funding of pre-existing policy efforts to expand age friendly infrastructure and design efforts in Burlington

-Increase the supply of Missing Middle Housing (aarp.org)middle housing
+Increase the supply of middle housing and raise awareness about missing middle housing

 Adopt zoning policies that support opportunities for middle housing

-Work with residents and small-scale developers to include community in the implementation and development of zoning policy
+Work with residents and small-scale developers to include community in the implementation and development of zoning policy that supports middle housing

 Recommended Strategies: These may include a mixture of initiatives already underway, easily implementable ideas, and those that would be impactful but would need policy change or funding allocated.
 Note if the strategy is likely short-term (1-3 years), medium-term (3-6 years) or long-term (7-10 years).